Musladin-Lueke syndrome

-Musladin-Lueke syndrome (previously known as Chinese Beagle syndrome) is a hereditary disorder that affects beagles that manifests in extensive fibrosis of the skin and joints.
-It is named after beagle breeders Anton Musladin and Ada Leuke.
+Musladin-Lueke syndrome (previously known as Chinese Beagle syndrome or ballerina Beagle syndrome) is a hereditary disorder that affects beagles that manifests in extensive fibrosis of the skin and joints.
+It is named after beagle breeders Anton Musladin, Judith Musladin, and Ada Lueke.
 It is caused by a number of recessive mutations affecting fibrillin-1, a major component of microfibrils.
 It affects several organ systems, including the skeleton, heart, skin, and muscle.
-According to the American Kennel Club's Canine Health Foundation, "beagles with Musladin-Leuke syndrome are born with several defects characterized by short outer toes on the front and sometimes all four feet, high set creased ears on a flat skull with extra cartilage in them, slant narrowed eyes, and very thick tight skin with little scruff."
+According to the American Kennel Club's Canine Health Foundation, "beagles with Musladin-Lueke syndrome are born with several defects characterized by short outer toes on the front and sometimes all four feet, high set creased ears on a flat skull with extra cartilage in them, slant narrowed eyes, and very thick tight skin with little scruff."
 Affected dogs are usually smaller than average, and have a very stiff gait.
 Seizures have also been noted in affected dogs.